HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## What is the difference between the Machine Shop and the Makerspace?

 The HMC Machine Shop is a facility with equipment and supplies for heavy-duty machining.
 It has a separate safety quiz and is only open during proctor hours.
-The Makerspace is open 24/7 to all students who have passed the Makerspace’s safety quiz, and has a variety of different machines and supplies.
+The Makerspace is open 24/7 to all 7C students & faculty who have passed the Makerspace’s safety quiz, and has a variety of different machines and supplies.

 ## What does it mean that the makerspace is open 24/7?